 The use of social media in public relations has exploded during recent years.
 Social media has changed the rules for strategic communication by allowing public relations practitioners and organizations to engage in a two-way conversation with their publics.

 The field of public relations is one of the fastest growing professions in the country.

 We'd love to talk to you about our public relations program!
-Use the form below to contact our department chair, Trent Seltzer!
+Use the form below to contact our department chair, Eric Rasmussen!